Table of Contents

 The meeting is added to a list shared with the other people in the conversation (e.g. a #channel, a group, a direct message).

-Invitees can use [Reply to Invite] from the invite in the channel or direct message, to use the [Accept] and [Decline] buttons.
+Invitees can use [Reply to Invite] from the invite to display the [Accept] and [Decline] buttons.

-They can also reply later, at any time, from the timelist in the conversation or their personal one.
+They can also reply later, at any time, from the timelist associated with the conversation or their personal one in Kyber app.

 To reply right away to meeting invites you can click on [Reply to Invite] in the original message.
 If you missed that, you can type /show at any time to display your timelist in either Kyber app or directly in the conversation.